jyliao369/retroGameStore/README.md

 # Retro-Game-Market

 A communal marketplace for purchasing and selling video games.
+Specifcally this application is used to sell Retro type games, console systems, accessories, or broken systems for parts.
+Users can post items they want to sell and place the price the want to sell at without a middle man.

 ## Table of Contents